-On the question of Santa, I live in a house divided.
+On the question of whether Santa is real or not, I live in a house divided.
 We have two kids.
 Our son, who is four, is a fervent evangelist.
 Our daughter, who is 10, has lost her faith.
 Their current opinions on the jolly old guy are relatively new, but the fact is they’ve never been in agreement.
 There’s photographic evidence of this.

 The picture lives with our Christmas decorations.
 Every year it emerges along with the stockings and the sparkly garland and the manger full of cats.
 In the photo, my kids are sitting on Santa’s lap.
 White-gloved hands clutch their bellies.
 Santa grins halfheartedly, just enough to show the gap between his two front teeth.
 My daughter is dressed up for the occasion.
 She’s excited to see Santa, but her smile is forced because she’s listening to her brother scream his head off.
 He’s looking at me instead of the camera, and he’s desperate — wailing, pleading to be released from the bearded monster grabbing him.

 That year, 2014, was the last time my son was terrified of Santa, and it was the last time my daughter believed in him.
 I think that’s why my wife hangs on to the photo: It documents a reality that no longer exists.

 The new reality is a conspiracy.
 The boy doesn’t realize he lives in a house divided.
 Like spies, me, my wife, and my daughter maintain the charade.
 We don’t want to dampen his yuletide cheer.
 It feels a little odd to me, sharing a secret truth with one child but not the other.
 Almost like our daughter learned how to curse and now sits around with us after her brother’s bedtime dropping F-bombs.
 I know it makes her feel grown up, to be included in the scheming.